contao/docs/docs/manual/extensions/animated-timeline.en.md

 _by [pdir GmbH](https://www.pdir.de)_

-The Animated Timeline Bundle is a jQuery extension for contao 4 based on jQuery Roadmap, which allows you to render content in a dynamic timeline with fadeIn animation.
+The Animated Timeline Bundle is a jQuery extension for contao 4 based on jQuery-Roadmap, which allows you to render content in a dynamic timeline with fadeIn animation.

 You can choose between a horizontal and vertical timeline.
 You can also combine both so that the horizontal timeline